Symbolic Significance of Hanuman or Anjaneya

-But this is not the only interpretation available for Hanuman.
-As "Hanuman", he is the one without any doubt (anuman) as to the existence of Rama (God).
+However, this is not the only interpretation available for Hanuman.
+As "Hanuman," he is the one without any doubt (anuman) as to the existence of Rama (God).
 As anjaniputra, he is the one who comes accidentally into this world, but by his efforts ascends to the greater heights of spiritual evolution.

 As Vayuputra he is the breath body in us and can help the lower self (Sita) that is lost to ignorance to reunite with its true companion, the inner soul (Rama).
 As Veeranjaneya, he is the source of courage and confidence for many a timid heart.